thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-overview.md

 github: true
 ---

-{% comment %} Feature to turn on/off recommendations is on our roadmap. {% endcomment %}

-{% include note.html content="Recommendations (from 3rd-party apps) is a feature in development.
+{% include note.html content="Recommendations from 3rd-party apps is a feature in development.
 This functionality will roll out in a future release.
 You can prepare for the release by incorporating recommendations into your app now." %}

 You can send recommendations to users about the content (movies, shows, music, games) you want them to watch.
 Recommendations appear on a "Recommended By Your Apps" row on the Fire TV home screen.

 Recommendations encourage users to engage with your app.
 By appearing on the Fire TV home screen, recommendations are visible within the user's regular view.
 The recommendation cards entice users back into your app with minimal effort.

 For more information about recommendations, see [Recommending TV Content](https://developer.android.com/training/tv/discovery/recommendations.html) in the Android documentation.
+The [Android TV Leanback Support Library app](https://github.com/googlesamples/androidtv-Leanback) also contains sample code for sending recommendations.

 * TOC
 {:toc}

 ## Where Recommendations Appear

-On the Fire TV home screen, the "Recommended By Your Apps" row shows all recommendations from apps the user has currently installed and opened at least once.
+On the Fire TV home screen, the "Recommended By Your Apps" row shows all recommendations from apps the user has currently installed (and opened at least once).

 All recommendations from third-party apps appear as visually attractive cards in this row.
 You control the look and appearance of the recommendation cards.